Assistant Director of Public Services

 Ms. Shucha is an active member of the American Association of Law Libraries where she served as chair of the Computing Services Special Interest Section and co-chair of the Publishing Initiatives Caucus.
 She is also a past president of the Law Librarians Association of Wisconsin.

-When she's not at work or school, Bonnie is mom to a busy 11 year old son and 8 year old daughter.
-Her husband is a PhD student at UW Madison in music education.
-She enjoys reading classic and fantasy novels, watching sci-fi TV, relaxing by the campfire, and dancing in the kitchen with the kids.
+When she's not at work or school, Bonnie is mom to a busy 13 year old son and 10 year old daughter.
+Her husband is a PhD student at UW Madison in education.
+She enjoys reading classic and fantasy novels, playing with her two miniature dachshunds, and relaxing at the cabin with her family.